chelmertz/fineprint/readme.md

 # fineprint
-Add usability to your license agreement or otherwise really, really important stuff.
+fineprint provides a visual spotlight leading the visitor's eyes right through your really long document.
+Perfect for your license agreement or otherwise really, really important stuff.

+No extra HTML is to be added.
+Of course the page works 100% even without javascript.

+You, as a publisher, **can be certain that your audience reads what's most important**.

 ## Usage
 	$('#license_agreement').fineprint({